socomsystems/documentation/developer_manual/core/unit-testing.rst

 Bootstrapping Nextcloud
 ^^^^^^^^^^^^^^^^^^^^^^^
-If you use Nextcloud functions or classes in your code, you'll need to make them available to your test by bootstrapping Nextcloud.
+If you use cyfrSpaces functions or classes in your code, you'll need to make them available to your test by bootstrapping Nextcloud.

 To do this, you'll need to provide the ``--bootstrap`` argument when running PHPUnit: